Scott Ridgway, M.S., Executive Director

 Scott has been working in the field of suicide prevention, Child Advocacy, and Children’s Mental Health for over 30 years.
 He accepted the position of Executive Director after working with the Tennessee Suicide Prevention Network, Tennessee Commission on Children and Youth, and the Tennessee Department of Mental Health and Substance Abuse Services as Executive Director, Director of Field Operations, and Admission Director, respectively.

-As Executive Director, Nancy is responsible for the day to day operation of the CAC, supervises the Forensic Interviewer and Family Advocate as well as over-seeing interns and volunteers.
-She is a trained facilitator for Darkness to Light Stewards of Children, which is offered to adults in the 15th Judicial District at no cost.
-She is active in the community, raising awareness of child abuse, partnering with stakeholders to increase funding for the CAC and producing fundraisers.
+As Executive Director, Scott is responsible for the day-to-day operation of the CAC, supervises the Forensic Interviewer and Family Advocate, as well as over-seeing interns and volunteers.
+He is a trained facilitator for Darkness to Light Stewards of Children, which is offered to adults in the 15th Judicial District at no cost.
+He is active in the community, raising awareness of child abuse, partnering with stakeholders to increase funding for the CAC, and producing fundraisers.